Medicolegal neglect? The case for physical activity promotion and Exercise Medicine

 Duty of care

 Duty of care is a legal obligation imposed on a doctor requiring, via the Bolam test,9 that their actions conform to those of a responsible body of professional opinion, even if others have a different opinion.
-More recently, the Bolitho v City and Hackney Health Authority case, entitled a judge to choose between two bodies of …
+More recently, the Bolitho v City and Hackney Health Authority case, entitled a judge to choose between two bodies of expert opinion and reject an opinion, which is ‘logically indefensible’. …